GendalfBlack/GB-TownBlockCreationScript/README.md

 Feel free to use it in any kind!
 Happy to help.
 Maybe there'll be a simple example scene and more improvements to the script.

 P.S.
-The town blocks are oriented to be positive Z axies for the front.
-The road is positive X axies.
-For the turn make like in an example road that goues from neg x to neg z(to the right).
+The town blocks are oriented to be positive Z axis for the front.
+The road is positive X axis.
+For the turn make like in an example road that goes from neg x to neg z(to the right).